We Build Better Boys

 Listen carefully, my child, to the teacher's instructions, and attend to them with the ear of your heart.
 (Prologue, Rule of St. Benedict)

 Benedictines have been "doing education" longer than anyone in the Western (Latin) intellectual tradition.
-By attending a Benedictine "school for the Lord's service," therefore, our young men are joining in a 1,500 year tradition of excellence that is rooted in the wisdom of historical experience yet always oriented toward future possibility.
+By attending a Benedictine "school for the Lord's service," our young men are joining in a 1,500 year tradition of excellence that is rooted in the wisdom of historical experience yet always oriented toward future possibility.
 Such formation works because every young man hungers for relationship with others and with something grander than themselves.
-This is how our students are empowered -- formed by the light of a divine reference and emboldened by a Judeo-Christian faith tradition that has shaped the world in which they live.
+This is how our students are empowered -- formed by the light of a divine reference and emboldened by a Catholic faith tradition that has shaped the world in which they live.
 Through communal worship and silent reflection, retreat programming and theology coursework, prayer and service, Delbarton students are empowered in spirit to take on the life of the mind and body.
 For as every parent knows, if our children know their source, they grow clearer about their destiny.
 We invite every young man to find God and themselves at Delbarton.

 LEARNING BY DOING